 Life is personal, which means the way you save should be too.
-We all have different retirement dreams, whether its fishing in the Highlands, knitting clothes for your grandchildren, or travelling the world.
+We all have different retirement profiles and dreams, whether its fishing in the Highlands, knitting clothes for your grandchildren, or travelling the world.

 Understanding your investor profile is one of the first steps to achieving your financial goals.
 Your investor profile acts as your investor DNA by taking what your saving for, when you’ll want your money and your financial background, and using this to influence what you invest in.

 Your portfolio should reflect your investor profile to get you a step closer to your financial goals.

 It’s generally thought that you can maintain your standard of living when you retire with two-thirds of your final salary – you won’t have to pay for commuting, work clothes, you’ll probably have paid off the mortgage and your children will hopefully be independent by then.

 That’s around £26,000 a year if you want to comfortably afford the essentials and a few luxuries along the way – you’ll be able to eat out and afford a European getaway every six months the research from consumer research group Which? shows.